jhuus/BriteKit/command-api-reference.md

 - class_code (str, optional): Class code for new class creation (e.g., "COYE").
 - class_name (str): Required name of the class for the recordings (e.g., "Common Yellowthroat").
 - dir_path (str): Required path to directory containing audio recordings to process.
+- max_spec (int, optional): Maximum number of spectrograms to extract per recording.
+If the recording would yield more, they are sampled evenly, or randomly with randomize enabled.
+- max_rec (int, optional): Maximum number of recordings to process.
 - overlap (float, optional): Spectrogram overlap in seconds.
 Defaults to config value.
 - src_name (str, optional): Source name for the recordings (e.g., "Xeno-Canto").
 Defaults to "default".
 - spec_group (str, optional): Spectrogram group name for organizing extractions.
 Defaults to "default".
+- include_existing (bool): Also extract new offsets from recordings already in the database.
+- randomize (bool): Randomize recording selection and spectrogram offsets.

 ### extract_by_csv
 **Function**